 Adapted from Kath’s Crunchy BuckWheat Granola

-This toasted cereal is not overly sweet but extra crunchy from the buckwheat, quinoa and sunflower seeds.
+This toasted cereal is not overly sweet but extra crunchy from the buckwheat and quinoa.
 You can use it as you would any cereal and eat it by the handful (my favorite method), serve it plain with milk or use it as a topping for things like oatmeal, yogurt, etc.

 - 1 cup raw buckwheat (buckwheat groats)